 Krumkake are not usually served with filling, and that is the twist on this recipe that I have added myself.
 The mascarpone filling takes them to another level, but do not fill them in advance or they will get soggy!

-The batter consistency, regulating the iron temperature, and timing in this recipe are very important, and I'm walking you through the steps (with detailed photos) so you can be successful making these tricky krumkake.
+The batter consistency, regulating the iron temperature, and timing in this recipe are very important.
+I’m walking you through the steps (with detailed photos) so you can successfully make this tricky krumkake.

 Ingredients & Equipment